-Note: Above data for barehand application.
-For gloved hand operation, minima should be sultably adjusted.
+NOTE: Where gloved hand criteria are not provided, minima should be suitably adjusted.

-FIGURE 11 Pushbutton (finger or hand operated).
+FIGURE 12.
+Push button (finger or hand operated)

-5.4.3.1.2 Foot operated switches.
+5.4.3.1.2 Foot- operated switches.

-- 5.4.3.1.2.1 Use.
+5.4.3.1.2.1 Use.
 Foot-operated switches should be used only where the operator is likely to have both hands occupied when switch actuation may be required, or when load sharing among limbs is desirable.
-Because foot-operated switches are susceptible to accidental actuation, their uses should be limited to non-critical or infrequent operations such as press-to-talk communication or vehicle headlight dimming. - 5.4.3.1.2.2 Operation.
+Because foot-operated switches are susceptible to accidental actuation, their uses should be limited to non-critical or infrequent operations such as press-to-talk communication or vehicle headlight dimming.

+5.4.3.1.2.2 Operation.
 Foot switches shall be positioned for operation by the toe and the ball of the foot rather than by the heel.
 They shall not be located so near an obstruction that the operator cannot center the ball of the foot on the switch button.
 A pedal may be used over the button to aid in locating and operating the switch.
-If the switch may become wet and slippery, the switch cap surface should provide a high degree of frictional resistance. - 5.4.3.1.2.3 Dimensions, resistance and displacement.
-Dimensions, resistance, and displacement of foot-operated switches shall conform to the criteria in Figure 12.
-While only one switch per foot is preferred, when one foot must be used to operate more than one switch, such switches shall be at least 75 mm (3 in) apart (horizontal); 200 mm (8 in) apart (vertical). - 5.4.3.1.2.4 Feedback.
-A positive indication of control activation shall be provided (e.g., snap feel, audible click, or associated visual or auditory display).
+If the switch may become wet and slippery, the switch cap surface should provide a high degree of frictional resistance.

+5.4.3.1.2.3 Dimensions, resistance and displacement.
+Dimensions, resistance, and displacement of foot-operated switches shall conform to the criteria in Figure 13.
+While only one switch per foot is preferred, when one foot must be used to operate more than one switch, such switches shall be at least 75 mm (3 in) apart (horizontal); 200 mm (8 in) apart (vertical).

+DIAMETER RESIST TANCE DISPLACEMENT

+D А

+Foot Will Foot Will Normal Heavy Ankle Total

+Not Rest Rest On Operation Boot Flexion Leg

+On Control Control Operation Only Movement

+Minimum 13 mm 18 N 45 N 13 mm 25 mm 25 mm 25 mm

+(0.5 in.)
+(4 lb) (10 lb) (0.5 in.)
+(1 in.)
+(1 in.)
+(1 in.)

+Maximum 90 N 90 N 65 mm 65 mm 65 mm 100 mm

+(20 lb) (20 lb) (2.5 in.)
+(2.5 in.)
+(2.5 in.)
+(4 in.)

-FIGURE 12.
+FIGURE 13.
 Foot-operated switches